ITOM vs ITAM: Bridging gaps to optimize IT performance

 ViVID™ for visualizing asset dependencies

-Virima’s ViVID™ (Virima Visual Impact Display) creates dynamic, near-real-time visual maps of IT assets and their interdependencies.
+Virima’s ViVID™ (Virima Visual Impact Display) creates dynamic visual maps kept current as discovery refreshes of IT assets and their interdependencies.
 These maps show how infrastructure, applications, and business services connect – making it easier to assess the impact of changes and trace the root cause of incidents.

-ViVID™ also overlays ITSM data (open incidents, planned changes) and NIST NVD vulnerabilities directly onto service maps, with NVD integration included at no additional cost.
+ViVID™ also overlays ITSM data (open incidents, planned changes) and NIST NVD vulnerability signals for Windows Server findings onto service maps, weighted by asset and service criticality, with that NVD overlay included at no additional cost.
+Pair with dedicated vulnerability scanners for broader multi-OS coverage.
 That gives operations teams a heads-up display for faster, more confident decisions and clearer remediation priorities.

 Automated CMDB synchronization for data accuracy